IamZenDevX/OrthoCare/README.md

     - Search power and message historical performance
     - HIPAA Compliance Based on Safe Data Encryption

 ---

-### 3. **Development Considerations**

-- **Security**: Every communication between a patient and a doctor appointments, consultations, messaging allows security of confidential medical records by HIPAA-compliant technique.
-- **Scalability**: Particularly with video conferences, which depend on good server scalability, the program should let many doctors and patients to use it.
-- **API Integration**: Combining interaction with video conferences APIs (like Zoom, WebRTC) and maybe outside workout databases creates a large library of guided therapy.
----

 <h2 align="left"> 3.
 Development Considerations</h2>